todaprojects/ShipmentDiscountCalculation/README.md

 * Application design should be flexible enough to allow adding new rules and modifying existing ones easily.

 ### Problem
 On the Online Shop, when something is purchased, it has to be shipped and Shop provides various shipping options to its members across the globe.
 However, let's focus on France.
 In France, it is allowed to ship via ether 'Mondial Relay' (MR in short) or 'La Poste' (LP).
-While 'La Poste' provides usual courier delivery services, 'Mondial Relay' allows you to drop and pick up a shipment at so-called drop-off point, thus being less convenient, but cheaper for larger packages.
+While 'La Poste' provides usual courier delivery services, 'Mondial Relay' allows to drop and pick up a shipment at so-called drop-off point, thus being less convenient, but cheaper for larger packages.
 Each item, depending on its size gets an appropriate package size assigned to it:

     S - Small, a popular option to ship jewelry